enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 Now that we set up the Bookstore App in Ireland and Singapore regions, and let's configure Route53 for active-active multi-region solution.

 You don't need to purchase or repurpose your domain name for this workshop as our CDK created subdomain automatically for you.
-Also the CDK script has requested ACM certificates in Ireland and Singapore regions for your convinience.
+Also the CDK script has requested ACM certificates in Ireland and Singapore regions for your convenience.

-Naviagte you have 4 certificates in each region.
+Naviagte to the ACM service and check you have 4 certificates in each region.
 ![ACM](../images/03-cert-01.png)

 ## 1. Configure Custom Domains on each API Gateway in each region